CtrlK

 Progressive Disclosure

-Excellent structure: concise overview with a well-organized decision tree pointing to 15+ reference files, all one level deep and clearly signaled.
-The SKILL.md serves as a proper routing document.
-However, no bundle files were provided to verify the referenced paths actually exist, so scoring based on the structure as presented.
+Excellent progressive disclosure structure.
+The SKILL.md serves as a concise overview with a clear decision tree routing to 15+ specific reference files.
+References are one level deep and clearly signaled with descriptive labels.
+However, no bundle files were provided to verify the referenced paths exist, so scoring based on the structure as presented.

 3 / 3